UoMResearchIT/mine-the-gaps/README.md

 and the environment' funded by the Alan Turing Institute

 ## Authors
-Ann Gledson, Douglas Lowe, David Topping and Caroline Jay
+Ann Gledson, Douglas Lowe, Manuele Reani, David Topping and Caroline Jay

 # Copyright & Licensing